Haven-Rau/Pokemon_Catching_Adventure/README.md

 )
 ```

 For this game, I only included Pokéballs, Greatballs, Ultraballs, and Masterballs.
-Each ball contains a different catch probability multiplier, with higher multipliers in ascending order to their position.
+Each ball contains a different catch probability multiplier, with higher tier balls offering progressivly greater multipliers.

 ```sql
 insert into pokeball (pokeball_id,pokeball_name,catch_rate_mult)